 View of Fay Canyon Arch on Fay Canyon Trail as Sedona Hike

 Close to a number of other spectacular hikes, Fay Canyon was magical.
 The trailhead is across the street from the parking lot which has views of Doe Mountain.
 Fay Canyon seems to take hikers into another world.
 Walking underneath a desert canopy, this trail provides ample shade for visitors.
 The slow meandering trail reaches the base of the canyon with an “End of Trail” sign.
+This trail has one of the largest natural sandstone arch in the area.
 For those wanting a view from above, the rocks at the base of the canyon provide stable hiking and visitors will quickly arrive in the heart of the canyon with views of the forest they just walked through.
 This was a trip favorite!

 Hike up to Fay Canyon for an amazing Sedona hike